 Experimental Radiology

-In this research group, novel imaging pulse sequences and hardware for MRI at very high fields (B0 ≥ 3 T) are being developed.
-For the imaging experiments both the department’s small animal imaging systems (7 T and 9.4 T Bruker) and a 7 T whole body MR system at the DKFZ are being utilized.
+Functional High Field MRITo assess tissue function, we develop novel imaging pulse sequences and hardware for MRI at very high fields (B0 ≥ 3 T).
+Tissue oxygenation, metabolism and inflammation are studied using non-proton MRI techniques, and the oscillation of the vocal folds is imaged using novel MRI techniques with sub-millisecond temporal resolution.
+For the imaging experiments both the small animal imaging systems (7 T and 9.4 T Bruker) at AMIR and a 7 T whole body MR system at the DKFZ are used.

 Hao Song, Ali Özen, Johannes Fischer